joselicht90/Esquire-APP/README.md

 #  What's next?

 The APP is only developed by me.
-That means that every new feature takes a lot of my time, wich is splited between 2 works.
+That means that every new feature takes a lot of my time, wich is splited with my main work.
 But my intention is to create a couple of key features to make an actual realease of the APP.

 * Homebrew Content (classes, races and backgrounds)
 * Quick notes